 - Do not disclose personally identifiable information obtained from a student's educational record in a letter of recommendation without written permission from the student.
-For example, do not include in a letter of recommendation a student's grade or GPA unless the student provides a signed release. - The signed release must specify the educational records that may be disclosed, include to whom the information is to be disclosed and the purpose for the request.
-This may be a paper request, an email with an attached scanned paper copy with signature or a FAX copy with signature. - A statement made by a faculty member based on personal observation does not require a written release from the student.
+For example, do not include in a letter of recommendation a student's grade or GPA unless the student provides a signed release.
+An exception to this is if you are giving the student the letter to submit on their own and the student is able to review the content (not in a sealed envelope). - The signed and dated release must specify the educational records that may be disclosed, include to whom the information is to be disclosed and the purpose for the request.
+This may be a paper request or an email with an attached scanned paper copy with signature. - A statement made by a faculty member based on personal observation does not require a written release from the student.

-• Sample permission letter to write a letter of recommendation: I give permission to Professorto write a letter of recommendation to Name/address Professorhas my permission to include I waive/do not waive my right to review a copy of this letter at anytime in the future • Faculty should retain letters of recommendation in a secure medium.
+Sample permission letter to write a letter of recommendation: I give permission to Professorto write a letter of recommendation to Name/address Professorhas my permission to include I waive/do not waive my right to review a copy of this letter at anytime in the future.
+Faculty should retain letters of recommendation in a secure medium.

-Partners in Education Program (PIE): The Partners In Education pro
+Partners in Education Program (PIE):